Skip to main content

-If you’re fascinated by the mind and how an individual, a community or an organization thinks, earning a master’s in psychology can lead you toward a career field that is not only engaging but continuing to grow.
+If you’re fascinated by the mind and how an individual, a community or an organization thinks, earning a Master of Science (MS) in Psychology can lead you toward a career field that is not only engaging but continuing to grow.*

 This wide range of knowledge can make you an asset in environments ranging from nonprofit organizations to corporate settings.